A Usage-Aware Sequent Calculus for Differential Dynamic Logic: Usage-Aware Proof Calculus ( )

-The rule M:loop provides an induction proof of a repeating program by introducing a loop invariant $J$.
-A proof of the conclusion exists if the loop invariant (1) holds under the assumptions $\Gamma$, (2) implies the post condition, and (3) holds after one loop iteration provided that it held previously.
-These requirements correspond to the premises of M:loop, and the output set of the conclusion is obtained by merging the outputs from these three premises, excluding fresh labels.
-As with M:cut, the loop invariant is labeled by $\phinode{}{\vec{k}}{\vec{l}}$, indicating that atoms occurring in $\Gamma$ could appear in the loop invariant. \new{In Fig.~\ref{fig:parachute_ex}, the proof step M:loop forks the proof into branches (1), (2), and (3), each corresponding to one of these conditions.
-The loop invariant is given by formula $I(x,v)$ which we label by $\phi(\vec{i},\vec{u})$.
-The output set $\chi \cupm \Omega$ is the (simplified) merged outputs of proof branches (1), (2), and (3).}
+The rules M:dI and M:dC give two ways of using differential equations in a proof.
+The differential invariant rule M:dI treats the differential equation $x' = f(x)$ as an assignment (second premise) given that the domain constraint implies the postcondition (first premise).
+In the second premise, the postcondition $P$ (once dependent on $x$) transforms into $P'$ (now dependent on $x'$) and moves the domain constraint (which is an ``assumption" about the physics) to the assumptions.
+The rule M:dC is the analog of M:cut to differential equations, injecting a cut into the proof to help with proving the conclusion.
+The first premise proves that the cut $C$ holds in all states after running the differential equation.
+The second premise assumes $C$ in the domain constraint of the different equation to prove the post-condition.

-The contextual equivalence rule M:CER applies the equivalence axioms of the next section to replace formulas by their equivalents in any context by using a predicate $C(\cdot)$ that takes formulas as arguments.
+The contextual equivalence rule M:CER applies equivalence axioms (discussed next in Sec.~\ref{sec:axioms}) to replace formulas with their equivalents in any context $C(\cdot)$.
 As with M:loop, M:CER analyzes one proof branch at a time.
-As usual, each atom in the conclusion is assigned a unique label where each occurrence of $P$ in $C(\cdot)$ is labeled by $\vec{l}$.
-The second premise gives an equivalence between formulas $P$ and $Q$, reusing the same labels for $P$.
-We use $\phi$ labels for $Q$ because some of these atoms are spawned by $P$ while others are new.
-The first premise plugs in $Q$ for all occurrences of $P$ in the original formula. $\Gamma$, $C$, and $\Delta$ carry the same labels from the conclusion.
+The second premise gives an equivalence between $P$ and $Q$.
+We use $\phi$ to compute labels for $Q$ because some of the atoms in $Q$ come from $P$ while others are new.
+The first premise plugs in $Q$ for all free occurrences of $P$ in $C(\cdot)$.